ZondaX/ledger-matrix-app/docs/APDUSPEC.md

 |       |
 | L     | byte (1) | Bytes in payload       | (depends) |

-The first packet/chunk includes only the derivation path
+The first packet/chunk includes parameters

 All other packets/chunks should contain message to sign